Ryden-Graham/Ryden-Graham.github.io/README.md

 <details>
   <summary>Level 3</summary>
   The Shockwave attack does MASSIVE AOE damage if you have a combo.
 Use it to take out groups of enemeies quickly.
-  Build combo witht the cassette, then unleash!
+  Build combo with the cassette, then unleash!

   The super attack has a large area of affect, but still needs to be aimed.
 Don't waste it.